Ghosts of The Perth Mint

 In 1938, the Deputy Master of the Mint, Bertie Gritton, was walking from the Mint to the Weld Club on Barrack Street when he collapsed and died suddenly of a heart attack.

-His death led William Rogers to become the new Deputy Master, and his family of four children moved into the residence above the lobby (now our Shop and Exhibition Foyer).
+His death led William Rogers to become the new Deputy Master, and his family of four children moved into the residence above the lobby (now our Shop and Exhibition Reception).

 One night, he and his daughter were alone in their home when they heard a crashing noise on the nearby polished jarrah staircase.